DTK Computer: Further expansion (1989–1999)

 In the United States, DTK Computer expanded to Texas in 1988, leasing a 17,700-square-foot office in the Alief section of Houston.
 It later opened up production facilities in Elk Grove Village, Illinois; Norcross, Georgia; Miami, Florida; and New Jersey.
-The Miami facility in particular was conducive to DTK's sales in Latin America.
+DTK began manufacturing computers within the United States in Norcross in the early 1990s, leasing a 150,000-square-foot assembly plant near Georgia State Route 141.
+Computers manufactured there were shipped domestically and abroad, including to Hong Kong.
+DTK's Miami facility, meanwhile, was particularly conducive to DTK's sales in Latin America.

 DTK was among the first companies to have its computers sold via satellite television in 1991.
 Satellite Market USA, a satellite-only shopping channel, premiered the Satellite Computer Store in 1991, a program on which DTK and several other computer brands were advertised.
 In 1992, the company also set up two brick-and-mortar computer stores.
 These stores did not sell to the end users directly but instead targeted resellers, putting their Grafika multimedia PCs on display as well as accompanying promotional material.
 A Kansas store was opened in January; another was set up in the Metro Center of Nashville in November.
 DTK posted revenues of $99 million in the United States in 1994, selling 46,000 equipment units that year.

 Duke Liao founded Datatech's Hong Kong subsidiary in 1990, naming it Gemlight Computer.
-Elsewhere in Asia, Datatech expanded into Japan, India, Dubai, and Mainland China in Shenzhen.
+Elsewhere in Asia, Datatech expanded into Japan, India, and Mainland China in Shenzhen.
+In 1996, its Dubai subsidiary DTK Computer FZE, was founded.
 Japan was the primary market for Datatech's SPARC workstations.
 Datatech's Taiwanese operation changed its name to Advance Creative Computer in the mid-1990s and began focusing on PowerPC- and UltraSPARC-based machines as well as Java-based internet appliances.
 Advance Creative abandoned their PowerPC pursuits in 1996, citing Apple's disposition toward open architectures, but continued developing Java appliances and UltraSPARC workstations.
 In Europe, meanwhile, DTK established subsidiaries in Germany, Austria, Poland, Hungary, and Moscow.